frederic-perez/AmE-dictionary/data/dictionary.md

 __embarrass__ _v_ :two::pencil2: /im-BAIR-us/ To cause to experience a state of self-conscious distress. _No one wants to embarrass themselves with spinach stuck in their teeth during a work luncheon—but it happens._
 __embattle__ _v_ :four::hammer: (embattled)
 __embattled__ _adj_
+__embed__ _n_ One that is embedded, especially a journalist who is assigned to an active military unit.
 __embellish__ _v_ /im-BELL-ish/
 __ember__ _n_ :four: (embers) A small piece of burning or glowing coal or wood in a dying fire. _The embers that burn within your soul._
 __embezzle__ _v_ :nine::m: /ɪmˈbɛz(ə)l,ɛm-/ /im-BEZZ-ul/ (embezzling, embezzlement) Steal or misappropriate (money placed in one’s trust or belonging to the organization for which one works). _Syn_ misappropriate, steal, rob, thieve, pilfer, appropriate _She had embezzled £5,600,000 in company funds._ _He is awaiting trial on charges of helping emblezzle and laundeer $10 million through Delaware shells._ :es: malversación